mnot/I-D/draft-nottingham-rfc8615bis.md

 This memo defines a path prefix for "well-known locations", \\
 "/.well-known/", in selected Uniform Resource Identifier (URI) schemes.

-In doing so, it obsoletes RFC 5785 and updates the URI schemes defined in RFC 7230 to reserve that space.
-It also updates RFC 7595 to track URI schemes that support well-known URIs in their registry.
+In doing so, it obsoletes RFC 8615.

 --- middle

 # Introduction

 Some applications on the Web require the discovery of information about an origin {{!RFC6454}} (sometimes called "site-wide metadata") before making a request.
-For example, the Robots Exclusion Protocol (http://www.robotstxt.org) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences {{?P3P=W3C.REC-P3P-20020416}} tells user agents how to discover privacy policy before interacting with an origin server.
+For example, the Robots Exclusion Protocol {{?RFC9309}} specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences {{?P3P=W3C.REC-P3P-20020416}} tells user agents how to discover privacy policy before interacting with an origin server.

 While there are several ways to access per-resource metadata (e.g., HTTP header fields, PROPFIND in Web Distributed Authoring and Versioning (WebDAV) {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.